bioperl/bioperl.github.io/howtos/Tiling.md

 `MapTiling` is divided into and . `MapTiling.pm` defines the tiling object and contains the method overrides for compliance, as well the "high-level internals" that do the coverage map and statistics calculations.
 These depend on the "low-level internals" defined in `MapTileUtils.pm`.
 These are the functions (not object methods) that implement the bona fide tiling on closed real intervals.
 The split allows the hard work to be performed without object-related overhead, and on simple data types with simple comparison operations.
 The conversions back into object-related structures happen in `MapTiling`.

-`MapTileUtils` also assists the ["kludge encapsulation"](#Encapsulating_the_Kludge "wikilink"): it holds the algorithm lookup table and the functions that read it, as well as the foreign definition of `matches_MT`.
+`MapTileUtils` also assists the ["kludge encapsulation"]: it holds the algorithm lookup table and the functions that read it, as well as the foreign definition of `matches_MT`.

 I chose to define a new `matches_MT()` function in the namespace, partly because it was natural to use a method off the HSP objects directly at the point in the code where its functionality was required (in `MapTiling::_calc_stats`), and partly because it mimics the `matches()` function set up in that namespace to work with and so provides some familiarity for other developers.
 In particular, like `matches()`, it allows the specification of a subsequence of the HSP in the arguments.
 However, it works under the design conventions described above for handling coordinate conversions, so it seemed more reasonable to roll my own rather than patch the existing version.
 The location and existence of `matches_MT` is definitely subject to change, and is provided without any warranty expressed or implied.